marklcrns/my-zettelkasten/c9edab1b.md

 personal habit changing formula.

-However, there is a framework that we can follow to diagnose our own habits and to help us strategically attack those habits while minimizing relapses.
+However, there is a framework that we can follow to diagnose our own habits and to help us strategically attack those habits while minimizing relapses[^1].

 ### The Framework